AktechLabs/cirun-docs/docsrc/cloud/auth.md

 Just click on Connect DigitalOcean button in the Cloud in the Cirun Dashboard.

+## Azure

+- Goto azure active directory from your azure dashboard.
+- Register a new application in App registrations with name "cirun" and give it "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" access.
+- Now copy the "Application (client) ID", "Directory (tenant) ID"
+- Click on the "Certificates & secrets" and create a new client secret and copy the "Value"
+- Now goto your Subscriptions, copy subscription id
+- Goto Access control(IAM), click on "Add role assignment" then select "Contributor", click on Select members and search for "cirun" and select it.
+- Click on "Review and assign"
+- Paste your "Subscription ID", "Tenant ID", "Client ID" and "Client Secret" in the Cirun Dashboard.

 # Cloud Login Page

 ![Cirun cloud page](../images/cloud.png)